holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Running a container with the `--read-only` flag stops writes to the container.

 This can sometimes be a little to constraining, as your application may need to write some temporary data locally.
 You could volume mount a host directory into your container, but this would obviously expose that temporary data to the host, and also other containers that may mount the same host directory.
-To stop other containers sharing your mounted volume, you would have to employ [labelling](#vps-identify-risks-docker-docker-host-engine-and-containers-namespaces-mnt-labelling) with the likes of LSM and apply the `Z` suffix at volume mount time.
+To stop other containers sharing your mounted volume, you would have to employ [labeling](#vps-identify-risks-docker-docker-host-engine-and-containers-namespaces-mnt-labelling) with the likes of LSM and apply the `Z` suffix at volume mount time.

-A better, easier and simpler solution would be to apply the [`--tmpfs`](https://docs.docker.com/engine/reference/commandline/run/#mount-tmpfs---tmpfs) flag to one or more directories. `--tmpfs` allows the setting up of tmpfs (appearing as a mounted file system, but stored in volatile memory) mounts on any local directory, solving the problem of not being able to write at all to read-only containers.
+A better, easier and simpler solution would be to apply the [`--tmpfs`](https://docs.docker.com/engine/reference/commandline/run/#mount-tmpfs---tmpfs) flag to one or more directories. `--tmpfs` allows the creation of tmpfs (appearing as a mounted file system, but stored in volatile memory) mounts on any local directory, which solves the problem of not being able to write to read-only containers.

 If an existing directory is specified with the `--tmpfs` option, you will experience similar behaviour to that of mounting an empty directory onto an existing one.
 The directory is initially empty, any additions or modifications to the directories contents will not persist past container stop.